-- Complete the following: - Balance brought forward from Previous Year' - 'Less: Recoupments' - The value in this field cannot be greater than the 'Balance b/f from Previous Year'

-- Plus: Purchases/Costs Current Year

-- Plus Total brought forward from Partnership IT48V's

-- 'Total Improvements'

-- This field will be auto calculated

-- 'Less: Allowable Deductions Current Year'

-- Note: The cannot exceed 'Total Improvements'

-- 'Balance carried forward to Subsequent Year'

-- This field will be auto calculated

-- Calculation: 'Total improvements' less 'Allowable deductions current year'.
+- 'Balance brought forward from Previous Year' - 'Less: Recoupments' - The value in this field cannot be greater than the 'Balance b/f from Previous Year' - 'Plus: Purchases/Costs Current Year' - 'Plus Total brought forward from Partnership IT48V's' - 'Total Improvements' - This field will be auto calculated - 'Less: Allowable Deductions Current Year' - Note: The cannot exceed 'Total Improvements' - The value in this field must be equal to the amount in the 'Less: Amount of improvement deductible from Net Profit' field in the 'Income from Local Farming Operations' section. - 'Balance carried forward to Subsequent Year' - This field will be auto calculated - Calculation: 'Total improvements' less 'Allowable deductions current year'.